blakeanguyen/project_template/README.md

 #### Motivation: Why is this problem interesting and relevant to the research community?

 This is an interesting problem because we can understand in what environments, at what level of reliability threshold, and expertise level do humans tend to rely on technology.
-This can potentially benefit future research by identifying at what level of reliability does technology need to developed at (or near) to make each group (novice or expert) successful in their own right no matter the environment.
+This can potentially benefit future research by identifying at what level of reliability does technology need to developed at (or near) to make each group (novice or experts) successful in their own right no matter the environment.

 #### Proposed Solution: How do we propose to tackle this problem (that has been identified in the previous paragraphs, is interesting to the community, and has yet to be tackled by other researchers?)